satindersingh472/myride_api/readMe.md

 <br>

 ## `PATCH`
-Patch will change information about the ride posted with valid token of a client and valid ride_id sent as a header
+Patch will change information about the ride posted with valid token of a client and valid ride_id sent as a header <br>

 **Required Headers** <br>
 ```